mapstruct/mapstruct.org/news/2013-07-08-using-mapstruct-with-gradle.md

 You can then build the example by running

 <pre class="prettyprint lang-sh linenums">
-cd mapstruct-on-gradle && ./gradlew build
+cd mapstruct-on-gradle &amp;&amp; ./gradlew build
 </pre>

 The project comes with the [Gradle Wrapper](http://www.gradle.org/docs/current/userguide/userguide_single.html#gradle_wrapper), a small utility which retrieves the right Gradle version upon the first build.
 So it is not required to install Gradle separately.